Erreur32/MOTDs32/README.md

 information about system resources and usage.
 Using crontab the script will periodically display status of system resources and services.
 The original message of the day is now stored in /etc/motd.orig file.
-     By configuring e-mail address you'll receive the notifications about following issues:

-    o high CPU load (configurable warning/critical limits) o exceeding disk space (configurable warning/critical limits on partitions)
-	o intensive usage of SWAP space (configurable warning/critical limits) o specific process is not runnig
-	o specific local network service is not running o NTP is not synchronized with network peer(s) (ntpq is required) o too many e-mails in mail queue (mailq is required) o system reboot

-     The system status report is organized into three columns:

-	o 1st column contains information about partition(s) free space and usage in percentage.
-        o 2nd column will display information about used memory and SWAP space o 3rd column will monitor running processes and local network services

-     You are able to modify the disk space warning and critical limits per mounted filesystem.
-First time you run the MOTDstat, the fstab_limits file will be generated with default warning and critical limit.
-You can setup the limits by your needs.
-If some partition is not mounted, the notification e-mail will be send.

 INSTALLATION: